federicosanna-sketch/ML-Project-312881/README.md

 No alternative method is used; this analysis serves as a diagnostic tool for DBSCAN configuration.

 - Evaluation metrics:
-  - Visual identification of the “knee” point in the k-distance curve
+  - Visual identification of the elbow point in the k-distance curve
   - Stability of clustering results around selected eps

 <img width="976" height="376" alt="18" src="https://github.com/user-attachments/assets/d3792f02-7e83-463f-bd08-0033668143e4" />